-One key ingredient that embellishes any sushi dish is fish eggs.
-That’s why I wanted to write this in-depth post on sushi with fish eggs.
+One key ingredient on top of many sushi is fish eggs.
+But knowing what they are might not be so easy, so I wanted to write this in-depth post on fish eggs names for different sushi dishes!

 - Tobiko (flying fish roe),

 - Masago (smelt roe),